Francis Jeune, 1st Baron St Helier: Judicial career

 In 1888, Jeune became a Queen's Counsel.
 In 1891, he was appointed as a Judge in the Probate, Divorce and Admiralty Division of the High Court and knighted.
 In June 1892, he became President of the Division in succession to Sir Charles Parker Butt and sworn of the Privy Council.

 In December of that year, he was also appointed Judge Advocate General by Liberal Prime Minister William Ewart Gladstone.
 He continued as President of the Probate, Divorce and Admiralty Division until January 1905 when, beset by ill health, he resigned.
 In 1897, he was appointed a Knight Commander of the Order of the Bath (KCB).
 Five years later he was promoted to a Knight Grand Cross of the order (GCB) in the 1902 Coronation Honours list published on 26 June 1902, and was invested by King Edward VII at Buckingham Palace on 8 August 1902.
 In February 1905, he was granted an annuity of £3,500 and raised to the peerage as Baron St Helier of St Helier in the Island of Jersey and of Arlington Manor in the County of Berkshire.

 Family

 On 17 August 1881, Lord St Helier married Susan Mary Elizabeth Stanley, the recently widowed daughter of Keith William Stewart-Mackenzie and Hannah Charlotte Hope-Vere.
 In 1882, their only child together, a son, Francis Jeune, was born; on 19 August 1904, he died of enteric fever in Poona, India.
 Lord St Helier died the next year, on 9 April 1905, aged 62.
 As he had no surviving male issue, the barony died with him.
 Lady St Helier became a Dame Commander of the Order of the British Empire in 1925.
 She died on 25 January 1931, aged 85.

+His sister Margaret married Edwin Gifford.